 - Symmetry and symmetry breaking in the arts, sciences, design and architecture.

-To enrol in this course students must have successfully completed 60 units of study.
+To enrol in this course you must have successfully completed at least 60 units, chosen from any courses offered by UON.

 To enrol in this course students must have successfully completed 60 units.